TitansBane/Elysium/README.md

 ### Creation Club

-Elysium has an optional MO2 profile that utilizes all Creation Club content for the Legacy of the Dragonborn and various other mods.
+Elysium has an optional MO2 profile that utilizes all Creation Club content for Legacy of the Dragonborn and various other mods.
 Fully integrated into Skyrim's world and is the recommended profile for Elysium.
 It requires all forty-eight purchasable downloadables to start up and play.

+There is an empty mod at the top left of MO2 called `Creation Club` below `Official Master Files - Cleaned` that you can put all of your Creation Club content into, be sure to make a backup of all of your CC files as well.

 ## Creating your Character